Ballsdex-Team/BallsDex-DiscordBot/README.md

 The bot comes as a [poetry](https://python-poetry.org/) Python package and can run using Docker.

-You must first setup a Discord bot. **No privileged intents are required!**
+You must first setup a Discord bot. **The privileged message content intent is required!**

 ### With Docker (recommended)